ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 `ivynet scan` - This command will scan for any AVS's metrics endpoints, and add them into a file at `~/.ivynet/monitor-config.toml`

+NOTE: This command scans for active /metrics endpoints, so if the endpoint isn't up yet (because a test instance was just spun up), then no monitorable endpoints will show up until the /metrics endpoint is functional.

 ### Monitor those Nodes

 `ivynet monitor` - This command will build an `~/.ivynet/ivynet-config.toml` file with your node information.
 Two things happen at first bootup: